 What is Regular decision?
-Early action vs. Early decision vs. Regular decision

 Regular decision means the normal process by which students apply as per the published deadlines, with the promise of receiving an admission decision by April 1.
 Some colleges will give admission decisions well before April 1, but the student is under no obligation to make a decision about whether to attend until the standard response date of May 1.

-Advantages of regular decision Early action vs. Early decision vs. Regular decision
+Advantages of regular decision

 - More time to work on your essays: Your essays will probably be better in December than in October.
 By waiting it out, you have more time to get experts and seniors proofread your essays, and make necessary changes to enhance the content.